We moved this page here - if you were not automatically redirected, please go to the newer version.

 be welcomed and other money changing tricks you might come across when

 changing in shady circumstances.
-Money changing tricks are the easiest
+Money changing tricks are one of the easiest

-way to get burnt whilst abroad.
+way to get burnt whilst abroad, especially if doing so on the street.
 Two things to be aware of:

 Do make sure dollar/euro notes are in a brand newish condition (no tears).
+Don't take old designs of notes.
 It does happen that less than mint condition or old style high value notes will be unwanted.
-Always fully cover your PIN number when using an ATM - card skimming is a possiblity anywhere.
+Always fully cover your PIN number when using an ATM - card skimming is a possibility anywhere.